LuisBosquez/azure-cosmosdb-graph/README.md

 $ source bin/activate
 $ ./webserver.sh
 ```

+Visualizations are created for "knows" and "in" queries at this time.

 ### Example 1

 In another Terminal window, execute the following command to query CosmosDB for the "knows"
-path from Lori Singer (actress in Footloose) to Charlotte Rampling (actress in Red Sparrow).
+path (if any) from Lori Singer (actress in Footloose) to Charlotte Rampling (actress in Red Sparrow).
 ```
 $ python cosmos_graph.py query $dbname $collname path lori_singer charlotte_rampling
 ```